 Why Bookkeeping for Consultants Is More Complex Than Most Businesses Realize

-- Separate your finances – Maintain a dedicated business bank account and credit card from day one.
+- Separate business and personal finances: Use a dedicated business bank account and credit card.

-- Track billable vs. non-billable hours – Untracked time directly reduces your profitability.
+- Track billable and non-billable hours: Untracked time directly reduces profitability.

 Why Bookkeeping for Consultants is Uniquely Challenging